 Ingredients

-If you enjoy rich flavors and thick consistency, you might prefer hot chocolate to hot cocoa.
-Hot chocolate is basically like drinking a melted candy bar; the chopped chocolate contains cocoa butter which makes it richer and smoother.
+- Hot chocolate: if you enjoy rich flavors and thick consistency, you might prefer hot chocolate to hot cocoa.
+Hot chocolate is the epitome of “drinking chocolate.”

-In the hot summer months, frozen hot chocolate wins!
-It's thick, frothy, and of course chocolate-y.
+- Frozen hot chocolate: in the hot summer months, frozen hot chocolate wins!
+It’s thick, frothy, and, of course, chocolaty.
+It’s essentially an icy-cold version of hot chocolate.

 Hot Cocoa